Aconitum napellus has exquisite indigo blue hooded flowers held in delphinium like spires from late summer and autumn.

 One of the easiest and most spectacular flowers you can grow in the garden.

-Cut it back to the ground at the end of autumn ready for new growth in spring.
+So just cut it back to the ground at the end of autumn (dont forget the gloves), ready for new growth to come on in spring.

 1.2m.
 High flower towers x 60cm. wide clump of decorative foliage.

 Seeds can be sown directly in the garden in winter or early spring / or sown in punnets indoors at any time for earlier plants.

 Wear gloves when handling the seed.

 Though there is little risk from the seed, but it is wise to treat all parts of Aconitum with respect.

 Sow indoors for quick plants: First sow the seed in a punnet on surface of good quality seed raising mix.

 Now cover to 5cm depth with sieved seed mix or vermiculite.